doctrine/mongodb-odm/docs/en/cookbook/time-series-data.rst

 Creating The Model
 ------------------

-For this example, we'll be storing data from multiple temperature sensors.
-Other examples for time series include stock data, price information, website visitors, and vehicle telemetry (speed, position, etc.).
+For this example, we'll be storing data from multiple sensors measuring temperature and humidity.
+Other examples for time series include stock data, price information, website visitors, or vehicle telemetry (speed, position, etc.).

 First, we define the model for our data: